DrProton824/vader5pro-hid-tools/docs/USBPcap_ReverseEngineering.md

 The `0xEF` response is present even with no controller connected.
 **The `0xEF` packet alone cannot be used to confirm controller presence.**

+## Capdata observations (0x81)

+No 20-byte `0x81` capdata packets were observed in the 20-second baseline.

+In the 30-second baseline, a single stray byte (`0x08`) appeared on `0x81` at t≈30.34s during the re-enumeration burst.
+This does not match the 20-byte capdata packets observed during connection sequences and is likely a USBPcap artefact or unrelated control response.

+**Confirmed:** `0x81` capdata only appears during and immediately after the connection initialization sequence.

+## Re-enumeration after ~30 seconds

+After approximately 30 seconds with no controller connected, the dongle performs a USB re-enumeration event (GET_DESCRIPTOR requests on endpoint `0x80`).

+Following the re-enumeration:

+- The OUT `0x01` polling requests **stop completely**
+- The dongle emits only passive `0xEF` IN packets at ~1-second intervals
+- This traffic pattern becomes **identical** to the controller-connected idle state

+**Critical implication:** After 30 seconds, dongle-only and controller-connected traffic are **indistinguishable** based on `0xEF` packets alone.
+The absence of OUT `0x01` polling is not a reliable controller-presence indicator after the initial 30-second window.

 ---

 # Baseline Traffic (Controller Connected, No Initialization)